Mahmoud-ElShenawy/Elite-Wallpaper/README.md

 # Elite Wallpaper
-This App is Using REST-Api
+This App is Using REST-API

 # Tools
-I Used Some Libraries and Unsplash Api
+I Used Some Libraries and Unsplash API
 1. Retrofit
 2. Log for Retrofit
 3. Okhttp